 - 1. In a small bowl, combine the mayonnaise, orange zest, orange juice, and garlic.
 Cover and refrigerate until ready.

 - Make the burgers

-- 3. In a skillet over medium heat, heat the olive oil.
+- 3. In a large skillet over medium heat, heat the olive oil.
 Add the ground chouriço or linguiça and sauté until lightly browned.
 Add the wine and tomato sauce and stir to combine.
 Remove from the heat and let cool.

 - 5. Spread the orange mayo mixture on the rolls.
-Cover the bottom half of each roll with cilantro and then top with a burger and a pineapple ring.
+Sprinkle the bottom half of each roll with cilantro and then top with a burger and a pineapple ring.
 Sandwich with the tops of the rolls and serve immediately.